Remarks

 ---|---|---|

-System.Object | sender | sender object |
+object | sender | sender object |

 EventArgs | e | event arguments |

-ButtonPressStarted(Object, EventArgs)
+ButtonPressStarted(object, EventArgs)

 Method called when button press is started (down state)